sudo-kraken/multiplatform-terraform-module-actions/modules/aws-eks-cluster/README.md

 ## Usage

-## Init AWS EKS Workflow
+## AWS EKS CD Workflow
 To use this module, follow these steps:

-1. Trigger the `Init AWS EKS` workflow manually from the "Actions" tab in the GitHub repository.
+1. Trigger the `AWS EKS CD` workflow manually from the "Actions" tab in the GitHub repository.

 2. Provide the following inputs when prompted: